ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 National Institute for Standards and Technology (NIST).
 Typically, shielded secrets are an essential part of a hardware root of trust or hardware security modules, respectively.

+Identity:

+: {{RFC4949}} defines an Identity as "the collective aspect of a set of attribute values (i.e., a set of characteristics) by which a system user or other system entity is recognizable or known."
+The term may be applied "to either a single entity or a set of entities."

+: "Singular Identity": An identity that is registered for an entity that is one person or one process.

+: "Group Identity": An identity that is registered for an entity that is a set of entities.

+: [NIST SP-800-63-3] defines an Identity as "an attribute or set of attributes that uniquely describe a subject within a given context."

+: The definition of Singular Identity in {{RFC4949}} is difficult to apply in the context of attestation as it is limited to entities that are persons or processes.
+The definition of Identity in the NIST's Digital Identity Guidelines is also difficult to apply in the context of attestation as it is limited to uniquely identifiable subjects and does not allow for a Group Identities.
+In the context of this reference terminology the limitation imposed by both standard references are remediated via the definition of Attestation Identity.

+Attestation Identity:

+: The collective aspect of a set of attribute value pairs (i.e., a set of characteristics) by which a subject or a set of subjects is recognizable or known in a given context.
+The most common subjects in respect to attestation are computing contexts and system entities.

 # Attestation Workflow

 This section introduces terms and definitions that are required to illustrate the scope and the